 Notter: “New Hampshire is among the lowest in the USA for carbon emissions less than .0029%, let me repeat that, .0029% of the US total.
 So how can anyone possibly rationalize taxing the people of New Hampshire?
 And we're talking $300 to $800 million dollars for such a minuscule return.”

-Objection: ALEC and Rep. Notter got their math wrong here by a factor of 100 by incorrectly converting a decimal value to a percentage.
+Objection: ALEC got its math wrong here by a factor of 100 by incorrectly converting a decimal value to a percentage.
+As with other errors, Rep. Notter passed it on without double-checking.
 NH produces 0.29% of US GHG emissions, not 100 times less than that.
+Bad science and bad math.

 New Hampshire is responsible for 0.29% of US carbon emissions.

 Given that the population of New Hampshire is .4% of US population.
 It is true that the NH economy is less carbon intensive than the US average.
-This leads us to the point that ALEC or Notter missed: NH’s relatively lower carbon emissions will be an competitive advantage when there is a national price on carbon pollution.
-It will make NH more competitive globally and in trade with other states, because they will pay higher pollution costs than NH will.
-In other words, having a lower-than-average emissions level is another reason for the NH legislature to advocate for carbon pricing rather than against it.
-Furthermore, if all the money collected from a national carbon fee is returned to households equally, NH citizens will benefit even more than the average across the country.
-Our state legislators should advocate for carbon fee and dividend rather than against it.
+This leads us to the point that ALEC and Notter missed: NH’s relatively lower carbon emissions will be a competitive advantage when there is a national price on carbon pollution.
+It will make NH more competitive in trade with other states (and globally), because others will pay higher pollution costs than NH will.
+In other words, having a lower-than-average emissions level is another reason for the NH legislature to advocate for carbon pricing, not against it.
+Furthermore, if all the money collected from a national carbon fee is returned to all households equally as Carbon Fee and Dividend does, NH citizens will benefit even more than the average across the country.

 Correction: A 2015 study by REMI found that people in our region will benefit twice as much as the average American financially from the carbon fee and dividend policy, receiving an average $1000 net gain per person (after accounting for higher costs) in the tenth year of the policy, compared with a national $500 per-capita net gain.
 (NE Regional Summary, Figure 4).
 Rather than being a reason for a resolution against putting a price on carbon pollution from fossil fuels, the lower NH carbon emissions are a good reason for the NH House to make a resolution asking Congress to pass Carbon Fee and Dividend legislation.